Adldap2/Adldap2-Laravel/readme.md

 <p align="center">
 <strong>:wave: Hey there!
-Looking for something even easier to use for LDAP integration in your Laravel applications?
+Looking for something even easier to use for LDAP integration in your Laravel applications?</strong>
 </br>
 <h3 align="center">
- 🎉 Introducing <a href="https://github.com/DirectoryTree/LdapRecord-Laravel" target="_blank" title="LdapRecord GitHub Repository">LdapRecord</a> 🎉</strong>
+ 🎉 Introducing <a href="https://github.com/DirectoryTree/LdapRecord-Laravel" target="_blank" title="LdapRecord GitHub Repository">LdapRecord</a> 🎉
 </h3>
 </p>